pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 Reference: [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html#dedicated-hosts-dedicated-instances)

 ## AWS Organizations
-If you have created an organization in AWS Organizations, you can also create a trail that will log all events for all AWS accounts in that organization.
+If you have created an organization in AWS Organizations, you `can` also `create a trail` that will `log all events for all AWS accounts in that organization`.
 This is referred to as an organization trail.

+Offers `policy-based` management for multiple AWS accounts.
+With Organizations, you can create groups of accounts, automate account creation, and apply and manage policies for those groups.
+Organizations enable you to centrally manage policies across multiple accounts without requiring custom scripts and manual processes.
+It allows you to create Service Control Policies (SCPs) that centrally control AWS service use across multiple AWS accounts.

 ## [AWS CloudHSM (Hardware Security Module)](https://docs.aws.amazon.com/cloudhsm/latest/userguide/clusters.html)
+CloudHSM provides `tamper-resistant hardware` that is `available` in `multiple Availability Zones` (AZs), ensuring `high availability` and `durability of the keys`.

 AWS CloudHSM provides dedicated `hardware security` modules to store and `manage cryptographic KEYS securely`.
 It offers `FIPS 140-2 Level 3` validated HSMs, which are ideal for meeting compliance requirements.
 With CloudHSM, you have full control over the key lifecycle and can perform key operations within the HSM, ensuring strong security and compliance for your keys.

 ## AWS Service Catalog